 There are many opportunities for investors to help Myanmar reach the objective of full national electrification by 2030.
-The installation of considerable additional capacity to the current 4,422 MW and the rapid construction of transmission lines are national priorities.
 In the medium run, Myanmar may even be able to develop into a net exporter of electricity to neighbouring countries.

 Key Opportunities in Power